A-AhkUser/vKeyboard/readme.md

 *An instance of ``vKeyboard`` (the visual keyboard object) will be from now on referred to as ``vk``.*

 - Make sure you have [a recent version of AutoHotkey](https://www.autohotkey.com/) (AutoHotkey v1.1.32.00+, preferably).
-- Download this repository from [zip/master](https://github.com/A-AhkUser/vKeyboard/archive/master.zip) and extract the content of the zip file to a location of your choice, for example into your project's folder hierarchy.
+- Download [the latest release](https://github.com/A-AhkUser/vKeyboard/releases) and extract the content of the zip file to a location of your choice, for example into your project's folder hierarchy.
 - Load the library ([/lib/vKeyboard.ahk](/lib/vKeyboard.ahk)) by means of the [``#Include`` directive](https://www.autohotkey.com/docs/commands/_Include.htm):

 #### Sample example ([sample_example.ahk](/examples/sample_example))